sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 \end{array}
 $$

-which can be transformed to SDP in ~, thus, SDP reduces to SOCP
+which can be transformed to SDP in <a href="#definition:semidefinite programming"></a>, thus, SDP reduces to SOCP

 	</li>
 	<li>
 		hence, SOCP is specialization of SDP

 	</li>
 	</ul>